-That’s the header title Quocirca gave to their conclusion paragraph in this year’s iteration of their annual report on printer security.
-It’s yet another reflection of how COVID-19’s grand (and unwelcome) entrance not only stunned the world, but actually incited a seismic shift in its direction and development.
+"Dealing With Permanent Change," that’s the title Quocirca gave to its conclusion paragraph in this year’s iteration of their annual report on printer security.
+It’s, yet, another reflection of how COVID-19’s grand (and unwelcome) entrance not only stunned the world, but actually incited a seismic shift in its direction and development.

-Obviously, the fact that in-person human interaction went from typical to potentially fatal in a matter of weeks caused the world to suddenly lean more on remote technologies.
+When human interaction changed in a matter of weeks from in-person to distanced because of potentially fatal consequences, it caused the world to suddenly lean more on remote technologies.
 This somewhat hasty transition left many organizations exposed to cybercriminal activity, leaving printer security leaders (and other security specialists) to clean up the mess.

-In compiling their report, Quocirca polled 508 IT Decision Makers (ITDMs) in the U.S. and Europe.
-Here are eight of the most fascinating things we learned from their odyssey, followed by a slightly deeper dive into each one.
+In compiling its report, Quocirca polled 508 IT Decision Makers (ITDMs) in the United States and Europe.
+Here are eight of the most fascinating things gleaned from the report, followed by a slightly deeper dive into each one.

 This probably doesn’t come as much of a surprise on the surface.
 After all, pretty much every office in America has a printer or network copier of some kind.

 The key word in this sentence is “very important.”
 Even with the wealth of tech tools available, the ever-growing use of tablets, and a shift to remote work drastically reducing the need for things like office memos, over three quarters of these ITDMs believe they’ll still rely heavily on good old fashioned paper printing.